darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 and try this again to get a better picture of how people feel about these books.

 There are three final things to note.
-First, the plot doesn’t show all of the books.
-You can see the scores for all of the books here down below.
+First, if you woudl like you can see the scores for all of the books down below.
 Second, you’ll notice that the range of sentiment scores is pretty small.
 When you are ranking things using some scoring method and the scores are this close to each other, it means that the rank order isn’t definitive.
 If I were to collect some more reviews and do this again there’s a good chance that books with scores close to each other might switch places.
 As I collect more reviews, the order would start to solidify.
 However, this doesn’t mean that the ordering here isn’t completely uninformative.
 You probably aren’t going to see The High King and The Dark Frigate switch places, but you could very well see The High King jump from 10th to 6th place or higher.

 The last thing to note is that last place doesn’t mean the book is *bad* it might just mean the reviews have a lot of negative words and phrases.